OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

  >**Note:** These instructions use Terminal on a Mac, but you can also use other shell environments.

-## Prerequisites for Yeoman generator
+## Prerequisites for the Yeoman generator

-To install the Yeoman Office generator, you must first have [Git](https://git-scm.com/downloads) and Node.js already installed on your machine.
-We recommend using [Node Version Manager](https://github.com/creationix/nvm) to install Node.js with the right permissions.
+To install the Yeoman Office generator, you must have [git](https://git-scm.com/downloads) and node.js installed on your computer.
+If you're on a Mac, we recommend that you use [Node Version Manager](https://github.com/creationix/nvm) to install node.js with the right permissions.
+If you're on Windows, you can install node.js from [nodejs.org](https://nodejs.org/en/).

->**Wait!
-If you are on Windows,** install Git using the defaults, except that you should choose the following options:
+>**Note:** If you're on Windows, use the default values when you install git, with the following exceptions:

->- Use Git from the Windows Command Prompt
+>- Use git from the Windows command prompt
->- Use Windows' default console window
+>- Use the Windows default console window
->Then you can install npm from [nodejs.org](https://nodejs.org/en/)

-Install npm using the defaults.
-Then open Terminal and install the generator globally:
+After you install node.js, open a Terminal and install the generator globally.

 ```
 npm install -g yo generator-office